 To qualify under the Start-Up Visa Program, successful applicants must secure a minimum investment for their Canadian startups.
 If coming from a designated Canadian venture fund, the investment amount must be at least $200,000.
 If coming from an angel investor group, it should be at least $ 75,000.
 Applicants are not required to invest any of their own money.
 In the event that their Canadian start-up is unsuccessful, individuals granted permanent residence through this program will retain their permanent resident status.

-To confirm that the applicant has obtained support from either a venture capital fund, an angel investor group, or business incubator, the investor organization must submit a completed Commitment Certificate directly to IRCC.
+To confirm that the applicant has obtained support the investor organization must submit a completed Commitment Certificate directly to IRCC.
 In addition, the applicant will receive a letter from the investment organization, which the applicant will need to submit along with an application for a permanent residence.
 If there are two or more applicants as part of the same business venture, the commitment by the investment organization can be conditional upon one or more “essential persons” receiving their permanent residence status.
 An essential person is someone who has been specifically identified as essential to the business by the investment organization.
 If for any reason the application of an essential person is refused, the applications of all others included in the Commitment Certificate will also be refused.

 Please note: Since this is a pilot program, the Canadian authorities will only process a maximum of 2,750 applications per year under the Entrepreneur Start-Up.
 Moreover, the duration of the program is limited to five years.